 Are you on a stomach acid reducing medication and find that your hangovers are worse?
 Well, there may be a reason for that!
-Read on to learn more about how stomach acid reducing medications reduce vitamin and electrolyte absorption.
+Read on to learn more about how acid reducers reduce vitamin and electrolyte absorption.

 Approximately 30 percent of Americans have GERD.
 I know that probably half of the busy professionals I know are on zantac, Prilosec, Pepcid, Prevacid or some other kind of stomach acid reducing medication.
 All of these medications act by reducing the level of acid in your stomach.
 Unfortunately, stomach acid is one of the main ways that the body breaks down substances so that they are more easily absorbed into your body.

 These types of medications all reduce vitamin and electrolyte absorption, especially B vitamins and magnesium.
 There are a number of studies that show that patients on the “proton pump inhibitor” class (omeprazole, lansoprazole, Prilosec, The purple pill, Prevacid, etc) had a 65% incidence of B12 deficiency, while the H2 blockers (zantac, ranitidine, pepcid,) had a 25% incidence of B12 deficiency.
 The proton pump inhibitors are much better at treating GERD, because they stop the actual pumps in your stomach that make the acid.
 The H2 blockers are not as good, so the B12 deficiency is not as bad.
 Proton pump inhibitors (PPIs) are a type of acid reduced that even reduce vitamin C absorption, as shown in this study, and they even reduce the amount of active vitamin C in the stomach.
 Stomach acid helps to “activate” vitamin C. Some people think stomach acid is bad, but frequently, the acid in your stomach activates certain vitamins and antioxidants.
 Your stomach has the acid in it for a reason, as it helps you absorb food and vital nutrients.